Description of functions and tools for managing service, contract, and policy workflow definitions.

 In addition, the Policy Manager 6.1/7.x Workflow Developers Reference includes information on how to use scripts in workflows, and perform workflow actions and load workflow XML definitions using command-line tools.

-Workflow Portlets are allow you manage service, contract, and policy workflow tasks in the globally in the root organization, or for each object on the Details page.
+Workflow Portlets allow you to manage service, contract, and policy workflow tasks in the globally in the root organization, or for each object on the Details page.
 See Workflow Portlets for more information.

 Workflow Management Functions